Posted on behalf of Stephens, Anderson & Cummings on Apr 06, 2017 in Auto Accidents

 The attorneys at Stephens, Anderson & Cummings have handled countless car accident injury claims.
 We are also well-versed in state laws affecting your claim, including comparative fault laws.

-Our lawyers will make sure your claim is filed before the personal injury statute of limitations expires.
+Our personal injury lawyers will make sure your claim is filed before the personal injury statute of limitations expires.
 This is a deadline for filing a claim and once it passes you will not be able to file a lawsuit.

 Schedule your free, no obligation legal consultation today to find out more about how we can help you.